jsx-eslint/eslint-plugin-react/docs/rules/display-name.md

-# Prevent missing displayName in a React component definition (react/display-name)
+# Disallow missing displayName in a React component definition (react/display-name)

 DisplayName allows you to name your component.
 This name is used by React in debugging messages.